fkarg/fkarg.github.io/staged/extreme-ownership.md

 - Life and Death situations force realizations about important leadership principles.
 - There are crucial leaders at every level of the team.
-- Leaders have the biggest impact on their teams success, and there is no one else to blame if things go wrong.
+- Leaders have the biggest impact on their teams success, there is no one else to blame if things go wrong.
 Leaders have ultimate responsibility.

 ## Part I: Winning the War Within